Increasing Customer Engagement & Building Brand Awareness

 Step 2: Use Search Engine Optimization (SEO) to Improve Your Brand’s Rankings

 Search engines play a major role in driving organic traffic.
-In other words, a favorable placement on Search Engine Results Pages (SERPs) can help drive more qualified traffic to your website and increase brand awareness.
+In other words, a favorable placement on Search Engine Results Pages (SERPs) can help drive more qualified traffic to your website and increase brand awareness and boost consumer engagement.

 This is where Search Engine Optimization (SEO) comes into play, as it enables you to achieve higher SERP rankings.
 You can use it on your website, social media profiles, and more.